dbarbato2/softballApp/README.md

 however, users can specify additional games/weeks in the schedule should be added to account for the presence of byes.
 5. Rules such as avoiding duplicate match-ups, inter-town match-ups, and multiple home games for a town on the same day are built in with their own prioritization and can not be altered.
-The first priority is to even out byes, the second is to even out home games, the third is avoid duplicate match-ups, and the fourth is to avoid inter-town match-ups.
+The first priority is to even out byes, the second is to even out home games, the third is avoid duplicate match-ups, and the fourth is to avoid inter-town match-ups (with the exception of option #4 discussed below).

 ##How it Works
 Users can run the application once deployed or as a Python script by typing 'streamlit run main.py' once the streamlit package for